it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 30

 To promote reusability the research must be conducted atop of a formal description.
-The proposed solution and all intermediate steps illustrating how to derive the final solution from the selected domain features are described by means of the UML that is a well known and widely used language for this purpose.
-Finally the workout is abstract enough to be reused in any development environment.
-As a proof of concept we published two implementations as the open source.
+The proposed solution and all intermediate steps illustrating how to derive the final solution from the selected domain features are described by means of the UML that is a well-known and widely used language for this purpose.
+Finally, the workout is abstract enough to be reused in any development environment.
+As a proof of concept, we published two implementations as open source.

 Before conducting any further research, we must address the question about the relationship between the cloud-based frond-end and cyber-physical network, and the first natural option is direct interconnection.
 By design, the direct interconnection approach requires that the cloud has to be compliant with the interoperability standard the cyber-physical system is based on.

 This approach is not practical, became by design, the cloud-based services require that for interconnection preparation and data interchange a session over the Internet has to be established by the data holding assets.
-Contrary to this, Machine to machine communication is usually constrained by real-time requirements to use protocols applicable only to local computer networks (e.g. multicast IP, Ethernet, TSN 1, etc.).
+Contrary to this, machine-to-machine communication is usually constrained by real-time requirements to use protocols applicable only to local computer networks (e.g. multicast IP, Ethernet, TSN 1, etc.).

-Concluding, it si obvious that because the cloud services support only communication over the Internet the direct interconnection cannot be applied in a general case.
+Concluding, it is obvious that because the cloud services support only communication over the Internet the direct interconnection cannot be applied in a general case.

 ### Edge Interconnection Interoperability Scenario